bridgetoconnor/bridgetoconnor/README.md

 I live in Florida and have worked in tech for over 20 years, first as a developer and now as a technical recruiter.

 - 😄 Pronouns: she/her
-- 🖥 I am a life-long learner and love placing supremely talented individuals into positions creating cutting edge technology that truly makes a difference in the world.
+- 🖥 I am a life-long learner and love placing supremely talented individuals into positions creating and supporting cutting edge technology that truly makes a difference in the world.
 - 💡 Areas of specialization include:
   - Cybersecurity
   - Cloud-native development